Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 git add -A
 ```

-Once a file has been added, `git status` can be run in the terminal/command prompt to check that the file is in the Staging Area.
+Once a file has been added, `git status` can be run in the terminal/command prompt to check that the file is in the staging area.
 Git will show the changed files to be committed in <span style="color:green">green</span> text like so:

 ![git-status-untracked-with-gitignore](git-add-and-status.png)